fragcolor-xyz/shards/docs/docs/learn/shards/coding-with-shards.md

 ## The shard

-A shard in its most basic code form consists of its name surrounded by brackets.
+A shard in its most basic code form consists of its name surrounded by parentheses.

 ![Some shard examples.](assets/shards-examples.png)